How to Use the Command 'rhash' (with examples)

 Explanation:

-• path/to/file.sfv: The path to the SFV file that contains the checksums for the files you want to verify.
+• path/to/file.sfv: Points to the SFV file containing the expected hashes for verification.

 Use case 4: Calculate the SHA3 digest of a text message